How to Care for Christmas Cactus – Ultimate Guide

 Indoors Christmas Cactus Care

 Pot: it is preferable to use a mineral substrate, such as volcanic sand.
-But if it is not possible to obtain it, also the universal substrate mixed with perlite in equal parts will be useful.
+But if it is not possible to obtain it, the universal substrate mixed with perlite in equal parts will be useful.

 American Plant Exchange Christmas Cactus Zygocactus Live Plant, 6" Pot, Assorted Colors Growers Choice